AS/NZS 3008.1.1:2025 — What Changed and How to Run a 2025-Compliant Calculation

 What This Means for Australian Engineers

 For Australian and New Zealand electrical engineers, the choice of calculation tool during a standard transition period matters more than at any other time.
-Using a tool that still references the 2017 edition means:
+Working only from the 2017 edition during the transition means:

 Early adoption of the 2025 edition is a competitive advantage.
 It signals to clients and regulators that you are working with current data, not waiting for your software vendor to catch up.
 It also future-proofs your designs against the mandatory adoption deadline, whenever that arrives.